The Unraveling Mystery of Slow Upload Speeds: A Complete Guide

 1. Why is my upload speed so much slower than my download speed?

-Most ISPs design their networks to focus on download speeds because people stream over they upload.
+Most ISPs design their networks to prioritize download speeds because people stream more than they upload.
 You can upgrade to a symmetrical plan if needed.

-2. Does employing Wi-Fi slow down my upload speed?
+2. Does using Wi-Fi slow down my upload speed?

 Yes!
 Wi-Fi signals weaken with distance and obstacles, reducing your upload speed.
 A wired connection (Ethernet cable) will always be faster.